SATURDAY 18TH NOV 2017

 Where: Town Beach, Tocumwal.

-What: Dinner, drinks celebrations and a number award presentations including the top fundraising teams and individuals.
+What: Dinner, drinks celebrations and award presentations including the fastest relay team and each individual discipline.
 Plus, we’ll be crowning the first Australian male and female quadrathlon champions.

 The Murray Quad course is an epic 141kms, making it the longest quadrathlon event in the world.